isomerpages/nlb-discovereads/pages/Budding Scientists: ABC's of Applied Chemistry for Kids.md

  <p>Have a fun day at the swimming pool and inflate a float together with your child!
 Point out how the float stays afloat after inflation.
 Ask your child what they think is happening.</p>

 <p class="has-text-right margin--top--xl"><a href="#main-content">Back to top</a></p>

-Click [here](/diy-resources/preschool-resources/discover-science) to go back to the previous page.